core Faculty

 Margaret Bull Kovera

-Margaret Bull Kovera is an internationally recognized expert on eyewitness identification and legal decision making.
-For over twenty-five years, she has had continuous funding from the National Science Foundation for her research, which has been published in Law and Human Behavior, Personality and Social Psychology Bulletin, Journal of Applied Psychology, Journal of Research in Applied Research in Memory and Cognition, and Psychology, Public Policy, and Law.
-Her book, The psychology of juries (published by the American Psychological Association), received the 2018 American Psychology-Law Society Book Award.
-She is a Past-President of the American Psychology-Law Society and former Editor-in-Chief of Law and Human Behavior, the premier outlet for scholarship in psychology and law.
-She is a Fellow of the Association for Psychological Science, the American Psychological Association, the American Psychology-Law Society (APLS), the Society for Experimental Social Psychology, the Society for Personality and Social Psychology, and the Society for the Psychological Study of Social Issues (SPSSI).
-She is the recipient of the Saleem Shah Award for Early Career Achievement in Psychology and Law (APLS and the American Academy of Forensic Psychology), the Outstanding Teacher and Mentor in Psychology and Law Award (APLS), Distinguished Teaching Award (John Jay College), and the Distinguished Service Award (SPSSI).
+Kovera is an elected member of the Board of Directors of the American Psychological Association, a Past-President of the American Psychology-Law Society, and former Editor-in-Chief of Law and Human Behavior, the premier outlet for scholarship in psychology and law.
+She is the recipient of the Saleem Shah Award for Early Career Achievement in Psychology and Law (APLS and the American Academy of Forensic Psychology), the Outstanding Teacher and Mentor in Psychology and Law Award (APLS), Distinguished Teaching Award (John Jay College), Outstanding Scholarly Mentor Award (John Jay College), the Distinguished Service Award (SPSSI), and Outstanding Book in Psychology and Law (APLS).
+Most recently she received the American Psychology-Law Society's Award for Distinguished Career Contributions to Psychology and Law.
 She regularly serves as an expert witness in cases involving eyewitness identification.

 Office: John Jay College, Rm:10.65.02